pantelis/aiml-common/resources/deep-learning-study-guide-cs677/_index.md

 | CNNs | 1.
 Understand the architecture elements and how they help in the learning process.
 2. Understand how ResNets differ with earlier architectures such as VGG16 |

+## Q&A on Optimization / Training

+1. Suppose the features in your training set have very different scales.
+We have seen that normalization of the input helps but why normalization is even more important when we use L2 regularization?

+Since regularization penalizes large weights, features with smaller values will tend to be ignored compared to features with larger values.

+2. Can Gradient Descent get stuck in a local minimum when training a Logistic Regression model?

+Gradient Descent cannot get stuck in a local minimum when training a Logistic Regression model because the cost function is convex.

+3. Do all Gradient Descent algorithms lead to the same model, provided you let them run long enough?

+If the optimization problem is convex (such as Linear Regression or Logistic Regression), and assuming the learning rate is not too high, then all Gradient Descent algorithms will approach the global optimum and end up producing fairly similar models.
+However, unless you gradually reduce the learning rate, Stochastic GD and Mini-batch GD will never truly converge; instead, they will keep jumping back and forth around the global optimum.
+This means that even if you let them run for a very long time, these Gradient Descent algorithms will produce slightly different models.

+4. Suppose you use Batch Gradient Descent and you plot the validation error at every epoch.
+If you notice that the validation error consistently goes up, what is likely going on?
+How can you fix this?

+If the validation error consistently goes up after every epoch, then one possibility is that the learning rate is too high and the algorithm is diverging.
+If the training error also goes up, then this is clearly the problem and you should reduce the learning rate.
+However, if the training error is not going up, then your model is overfitting the training set and you should stop training.

+5. Is it a good idea to stop Mini-batch Gradient Descent immediately when the validation error goes up?

+Due to their random nature, neither Stochastic Gradient Descent nor Mini-batch Gradient Descent is guaranteed to make progress at every single training iteration.
+So if you immediately stop training when the validation error goes up, you may stop much too early, before the optimum is reached.
+A better option is to save the model at regular intervals; then, when it has not improved for a long time (meaning it will probably never beat the record), you can revert to the best saved model.

+6. Which Gradient Descent algorithm (among those we discussed) will reach the vicinity of the optimal solution the fastest?
+Which will actually converge?
+How can you make the others converge as well?

+Stochastic Gradient Descent has the fastest training iteration since it considers only one training instance at a time, so it is generally the first to reach the vicinity of the global optimum (or Mini-batch GD with a very small mini-batch size).
+However, only Batch Gradient Descent will actually converge, given enough training time.
+As mentioned, Stochastic GD and Mini-batch GD will bounce around the optimum, unless you gradually reduce the learning rate.

+7. Suppose you are using Ridge Regression and you notice that the training error and the validation error are almost equal and fairly high.
+Would you say that the model suffers from high bias or high variance?
+Should you increase the regularization hyperparameter α or reduce it?

+If both the training error and the validation error are almost equal and fairly high, the model is likely underfitting the training set, which means it has a high bias.
+You should try reducing the regularization hyperparameter $\lambda$.